AndroLearner/Mobile-Trip-Assistant/README.md

 # Mobile-Trip-Assistant
+---------

 An Android app for Pittsburgh Transit Service providing trip planning and bus tracking services for bus riders
----------

-A Trip Assistant app for PAAC.

 ### Project Architecture